Topics Map > Learning Analytics & Assessment > AEFIS

 Watch for low response rates

 Surveys typically run for two weeks.
 We recommend AEFIS administrators check in on the response rates at regular intervals during these two weeks.
-If response rates are low, please notify the appropriate instructors.
-They can then bring that information back to the class in efforts to increase participation in the course evaluation.
+If response rates are low, you may wish to notify the appropriate instructors.
+They can share that information with the class in efforts to increase participation in the course evaluation while the survey is still open.
 The Student Learning Assessment site lists several best practices for achieving high response rates.

 For larger courses (involving multiple sections) this % Response number may not be detailed enough.
 To check the response rates of individual sections, you will need to dig further into the survey.